Arithmetic level raising on triple product of Shimura curves and Gross--Kudla--Schoen Diagonal cycles II: Bipartite Euler system: Arithmetic level raising for Shimura curves

 \begin{lemma} We have an isomorphism

-\end{lemma} \begin{proof} The lemma is well-known and can be proved using essentially the same method of the classical work Deuring and Serre.
-See \cite[Lemma 9]{DT} for example. \end{proof} We will set $X^{D}=D^{\times}(\QQ)\backslash D^{\times}(\Adel^{\infty})/ K^{(p)}_{N^{+}}D^{\times}(\ZZ_{p})$ and refer to it as the \emph{Shimura set} associated to the definite quaternion algebra $D$ with level $N^{+}$.
-Therefore the above lemma can be rephrased as an isomorphism
+of schemes over $\FF_{p^{2}}$. \end{lemma} \begin{proof} The lemma is well known and can be proved using essentially the same method of the classical work Deuring and Serre.
+See \cite[Lemma 9]{DT} for example. \end{proof} We will consider the Shimura set associated to the definite quaternion algebra $\overline{B}$ with level $K_{N^{+}, m}$ given by